UoT-Bootcamp/Python-Matplotlib-Challenge/README.md

 Here are some final considerations:

-* You must use proper labeling of your plots, to include properties such as: plot titles, axis labels, legend labels, x-axis and y-axis limits, etc.
+* We must use proper labeling of your plots, to include properties such as: plot titles, axis labels, legend labels, x-axis and y-axis limits, etc.